darrenweiner/awstroubleshootingmeetups/VPC/README.md

 FAQS:
 Should I launch the benchmark stack?
 No.  This is the 'correct' answer and is here as a reference.
 But do not launch this one.
+That's cheating.

 When I launch the stack, do the parameters matter?
 No. To ensure a smooth launch, do not modify the default parameters.
 That will not impact the troubleshooting process